dojo/docs/quickstart/ajax.rst

 dojo.xhrPut
 ===========

 xhrPut will create an Ajax request using the HTTP PUT method and is usually used to submit data to a service.
 It returns data to a callback.
-The callback is defined as a member of the object used to create the request (the property-bag), or by using the dojo.Deferred_ .addCallback method.
+The callback is defined as a member of the object used to create the request (the property-bag), or by using the dojo.Deferred.then() method.

 For complete details and examples, see the :ref:`dojo.xhrPut documentation <dojo/xhrPut>`.

 dojo.xhrDelete
 ==============

 xhrDelete will create an Ajax request using the HTTP DELETE method, which is commonly used to signal to a service to delete a resource at a URI.
 Data returned is done via the form of a callback.
-The callback is defined as a member of the object used to create the request (the property-bag), or by using the dojo.Deferred_ .addCallback method.
+The callback is defined as a member of the object used to create the request (the property-bag), or by using the dojo.Deferred.then() method.

 For complete details and examples, see the :ref:`dojo.xhrDelete documentation <dojo/xhrDelete>`.